Autoura/SahraInterview/README.md

 Or you can jump between modes during a conversation.

+## Topics to talk about

+* Ask about stories from when Sahra is a tour guide
+* Ask about whether Sahra perfers day tours or multiday tours

+What you can't ask about is locations or generate an itinerary.
+We have stopped Sahra talking about this (in this skill) via the OpenAI prompt.

 ## What to tell others

 If you want to involve others chatting to Sahra they may not be familiar with how Furhat robots work.